marunpeng93/tas/README.md

 ### Async Tasks

-With Tas, we can write async code like writing sync code, easily avoiding callback hell / pyramid.
+With Tas, we can write async code like writing sync code, easily avoiding callback hell / callback pyramid.
 All async tasks and sync tasks will be executed in the order we have written.

 ```js
 var a = 0;